 Christ Church College – Bodley Staircase

-Whenever I hunt out filming locations, one thing I always love seeing is how films and TV programmes use the same spaces for different purposes.
-I saw it with the Game of Thrones filming locations in Dubrovnik and Christ Church’s Harry Potter filming locations are no different.
+Whenever we hunt out filming locations, one thing we always love seeing is how films and TV programmes use the same spaces for different purposes.
+We’ve seen it with the Game of Thrones filming locations in Dubrovnik and Christ Church’s Harry Potter filming locations are no different.

 The Bodley staircase, leading up to Christ Church hall is one such location.